Kingspan Group plc (OTCMKTS:KGSPY) Receives Average Rating of “Buy” from Analysts

-Shares of Kingspan Group plc (OTCMKTS:KGSPY – Get Rating) have been assigned a consensus recommendation of “Hold” from the eleven brokerages that are covering the stock, Marketbeat Ratings reports.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and five have issued a buy rating on the company.
-The average 12 month price objective among brokers that have issued ratings on the stock in the last year is $105.00.
+Kingspan Group plc (OTCMKTS:KGSPY – Get Rating) has earned an average recommendation of “Hold” from the eleven research firms that are currently covering the company, MarketBeat Ratings reports.
+One investment analyst has rated the stock with a sell recommendation, three have given a hold recommendation and five have assigned a buy recommendation to the company.
+The average 1-year price target among brokerages that have issued ratings on the stock in the last year is $105.00.

 Kingspan Group plc, together with its subsidiaries, provides insulation and building envelope solutions in the Republic of Ireland, the United Kingdom, rest of Europe, the Americas, and internationally.
 It operates through five segments: Insulated Panels, Insulation, Light & Air, Water & Energy, and Data & Flooring.